 These bacteria are then removed via your protein skimmer, which is then emptied by you, thus reducing your nitrate within the system.

 Both sugar and vodka are a means to provide the carbon source and there is lots of information with good results online on how to begin carbon dosing.

 This carbon is not the same activated carbon you would use to remove dissolved organic material from your water.
 This form of carbon for the bacteria is the ‘Building Blocks of Life’ type of carbon terminology.

 This is one of the most beneficial things you can do to ensure a healthy aquarium, especially if you purchase this before initially filling your aquarium for the first time.
 The amount of junk the city water departments add to your town’s water supply is unbelievable.
 High nitrate are usually in there!

 Investing in a good 4+ stage Reverse Osmosis & De-Ionised (RO/DI) filter system will be one of the best investments for your aquarium.
 Not only do you need to use RO/DI water for your water changes but also for your Top Off water.

 These filters remove the nitrate, and many other pollutants before it goes into your aquarium.
 This one thing can solve 90% of your algea, and chemical issues!

 You can find a great selection of RO/DI water filters specifically for aquariums Here at Amazon.com

-One of these solutions by itself may not lower your Nitrates enough, but combining as many of these fixes as you can will show a marked reduction in your Nitrates.
+One of these solutions by itself may not lower your nitrate enough, but combining as many of these fixes as you can will show a marked reduction in your nitrate overall.

 Prevention is better than cure!